Sweet cherries are noted for their soluble fibre (called pectin), vitamins A and C, potaassium and potent antioxidants such called anthocyanins.

 - Add dried cherries to couscous, pasta and quinoa salads for an interesting side dish.

 - If you typically snack on fruit that is available year-round, such as apples, bananas and oranges, take the opportunity to celebrate ssummer.
 One cup of cherries and a handful of nuts make a delicious, healthful snack.

 - Liven up plain low-fat yogurt with fresh cherries.

 Did You Know?

-- Cherries were named after the Turkish town of Cerasus, and date as far back as 300 BCE.
+- Cherries were named after the Turkish town of Cerasus and date as far back as 300 BC.

 - In 1912, Tokyo's governor presented America with ornamental cherry trees, which stand in Washington, DC today and act as a floral tourist attraction.